 Shih Tzus are a joy to have around the home.
 Whether it's only you and your canine companion or you have an entire family to keep your pup company, these dogs are just happy to spend time around the humans they love.

 The least you could do to reciprocate that love is to provide them with a high-quality diet.
-With the right dog food, your dog can live a long, healthy, and pampered life.
+With the best dog food for Shih Tzu available, your dog can live a long, healthy, and pampered life.